How to pack like a minimalist

 Why can some travelers take only a 40L bag to travel for a week but you will need two 40inch suitcases?
 Carrying too much to travel may not be an issue until you need to run to catch a train, or carry the heavy bags to climb the stairs to reach your hotel room.

 I started living a minimalist lifestyle in August 2020, not only have I decluttered my house, but also applied minimalism to my passion – travel.

 I’m going to share my packing list for a weekend so you can also pack like a minimalist.

-So whether you are packing for a light weekend away, a two-month backpacking trip, or a hiking trip.
+So whether you are packing for a light weekend away, a two-month backpacking trip, or a bucket list trip.

 For today I have prepared a packing list for a weekend backcountry in England.
 Let’s dive into